Cookie Run: Cookie Run: Kingdom

-Cookie Run: Kingdom was released on 19 January 2021 worldwide and had its official English release on 8 October 2021., Unlike the previous games, Cookie Run: Kingdom takes place in an alternate universe and is a mix of a collectible RPG and a social kingdom-building game.
-It features new Cookies and over 200 levels.
-The game tells the story of the cookies getting used to their new lives in their new Kingdom, after escaping from the witch.
-She brought them to life and has an overarching narrative of the cookies set out on an expedition to rediscover the lost Ancient Kingdoms, before Dark Enchantress Cookie possesses them.
+Cookie Run: Kingdom was released on 19–21 January 2021 worldwide and had its official English release on 8 October 2021., Unlike the previous games, Cookie Run: Kingdom takes place in an alternate universe and is a mix of a collectible RPG and a social kingdom-building game.
+The story involves joining the forces of Cookies from all over the world to stop the plans of Dark Enchantress Cookie and the Beast Cookies.